-2023 The Metro State placement assessment office is enrolled in the Minnesota State Multiple Measures Course Placement Pilot Program through June 30th 2023.
+The Metro State placement assessment office is enrolled in the Minnesota State Multiple Measures Course Placement Pilot Program.

-The placement office continues to use students' ACT, SAT, MCA (within 5 years), high school GPA (within 10 years), and Accuplacer scores (within 3 years), as well as prior completed coursework to place students into the appropriate level of courses at Metropolitan State University.
+Testing Services continues to use students' ACT, SAT, MCA (within 5 years), high school GPA (within 10 years), and Accuplacer scores (within 3 years), as well as prior completed coursework to place students into the appropriate course level..
 An additional option is guided student self-placement, which requires consultation with an advisor prior to registration.

-Contact Placement.Assessment@metrostate.edu with your name and tech ID if you have any questions.
+Contact testing@metrostate.edu with your name and tech ID if you have any questions.
 Your academic advisor is the best direct resource person for you.
 If you don't have an assigned academic advisor yet, contact the Placement Office for directions.